 But when Covid-19 began to spread, a worldly crisis grew overnight.
 In a matter of days, churches across the nation were forced to close their doors.
 Pastors and church leaders, including Racquel, had to act fast.
 Because of her connection with the LifeKids resources online, Racquel was ready when Trinity Church decided to go digital.
 Not only were they able to stream services using the Church Online Platform, but Racquel was able to encourage parents to watch services online, and included a link where their kids could interact with God’s Word digitally too.
 The goal was that families would engage with God’s Word together, and it worked!

 “I have no idea what I would have done without Open Network resources during this time of quarantine.
 I would probably have whipped out my Bible and just made a video reading and teaching a lesson.
-I have two kids who are now at home with me, as well as another full-time job, so I can’t imagine how it would have turned out,” Racquel told us.
+I have two kids who are now at home with me, as well as two part-time jobs, so I can’t imagine how it would have turned out,” Racquel told us.

 Amazingly, Racquel reports that during this time of crisis, God has actually brought their church closer together.
 Having kids curriculum for families to access online has been a game-changer, not just in the midst of this crisis, but from the start.
 They’ve watched the kids grow and their ministry change in ways that they haven’t seen before.

 “People are so grateful and hungry for connection and God’s love.
 Separated by space and buildings, we’ve gotten to meet needs, connect, and be the Church.
 We are praying for people and communicating with people on a deeper basis!”

 Whether in a church built with bricks or one created with pixels in cyberspace, the people of God will always do what we do, making a home for people’s souls—a place for them to learn that God is an ever-present refuge in times of trouble.
 Stories like Racquel’s show that nothing can stop God from building his Church, not even a global crisis.